owncloud/ocis/services/storage-users/README.md

    help, h  Shows a list of commands or help for one command

 OPTIONS:
    --option value, -o value  The restore option defines the behavior for a file to be restored, where the file name already already exists in the target space.
-Supported values are: 'skip', 'replace' and 'keep-both'.
-The default value is 'skip' overwriting an existing file.
+Supported values are: 'skip', 'replace' and 'keep-both'. (default: The default value is 'skip' overwriting an existing file)
+   --verbose, -v             Get more verbose output (default: false) --help, -h                show help
 ```

 ## Caching